jddixon/xlattice_go/doc/xlReg_protocol.md

 random ID for the client.
 This is a 256-bit / 32-byte **ClientID**.
 The AES-encrypted reply to the client contains both of these fields.

+* **ClientID**, a 32-byte byte array
+* **Attrs**, an unsigned 64-bit int

 ## Create and CreateReply

+The Create/CreateReply sequence is necessary only if the cluster does not already exist.

 ### Create Message

+A cluster definition must be sent to the registry for each cluster once and only once.
+A second cluster definition with the name of an existing cluster will be rejected by the server, which will reply with an XLReg Error message rather than a CreateReply.

+The cluster Create message consists of

+*  **ClusterName**, which should be an acceptable xlReg name, and so begin with a letter (`[a-zA-Z_]`) and otherwise alphanumeric (`[a-zA-Z_0-9\`).
+* **ClusterAttrs**, an unsigned 64-bit integer, which currently is ignored
+* **ClusterSize**, the maximum number of members in the cluster; this is a 32-bit integer constrained to be in the range 1..64 inclusive
+* **EndPointCount**, which in the current implementation should be 1 or 2

+The name must not already be in use.

+The `EndPointCount` is the number of endpoints that each cluster member must have.
+A member must listen on each address/port number listed.
+Conventionally `endPoint[0]` is used for intra-clusgter communications, communications between clusgter members, and `endPoint[1]`, if defined, is used by clients to reach clusgter members.

+The client creating the cluster need not be one of the members.
+It is in fact convenient to use a dedicated admin client to create the cluster.

 ### CreateReply Message

+The `CreateReply` message is sent by the server to the client to confirm cluster attributes.
+It consists of

+* **ClusterID**, wich is assigned by the server
+* ** ClusterSize***, the maximum number of members, which may have been adjusted by the server
+* **EndPointCount***, which also is subject to change by the server

 ## Join and JoinReply